hexagontk/hexagon/hexagon_settings/README.md

 Optional simple settings can be handled with data classes

-Below there is a code fragment showing how to add a custom settings source and load its properties:
+Below there is a code fragment showing how to add custom settings sources and load its properties:

 @code hexagon_settings/src/test/kotlin/HexagonSettingsSamplesTest.kt:settingsUsage